OLIMEX/SIMON-85/README.md

 The binaries are suitable only for SIMON-85 board.

-HOW TO UPLOAD THE BINARIES:
+## How to upload binaries:

+### AVR/Atmel studio
-1) Use AVR/Atmel Studio or AVRDude to upload respectivley the .elf or the .hex to the target ATtiny85.
+Use AVR/Atmel Studio or AVRDude to upload respectivley the .elf or the .hex to the target ATtiny85.
 The .elf file contains the proper fuses and configuration bits.
 If you use the .hex you would need to set the fuses manually.

-*It is always recommended to use the latest .hex or the latest .elf!*
+***It is always recommended to use the latest .hex or the latest .elf!***

+## avrdude
-2) If you use AVRDude then you need to pass the fuse settings as command line:
+If you use AVRDude then you need to pass the fuse settings as command line:

-lfuse:w:0xE1:m -U hfuse:w:0xDD:m -U efuse:w:0xFE:m
+    avrdude -c avrispmkII -p attiny85 -U lfuse:w:0xE1:m -U hfuse:w:0xDD:m -U efuse:w:0xFE:m

-Usually the command to program the board via AVRDude looks like:
+If you use another programmer change ***avrispmkII*** e.g. ****stk500v2****:

-avrdude -c stk500v2 -P com26 -p t85 -U flash:w:SIMON-85-rev-3-boot-1-11.hex -U lfuse:w:0xE1:m -U hfuse:w:0xDD:m -U efuse:w:0xFE:m
+    avrdude -c stk500v2 -P com26 -p attiny85 -U flash:w:<latest_version>.hex -U lfuse:w:0xE1:m -U hfuse:w:0xDD:m -U efuse:w:0xFE:m

-,where

--stk500v2 is the programmer's interface abriviation as per AVRdude's documentation

--com26 is the port where stk500v2 can be found by the operating system

--t85 is the abriviation of the name of the target microcontroller as per AVRdude's documentation

--SIMON-85-rev-3-boot-1-11.hex is the name of our binary

-3) About the ATtiny85 fuses
+## About the ATtiny85 fuses

 Fuse name  |HEX value|Description
 -----------|---------|-----------